zoffline/zwift-offline/README.md

   * Start Zwift and sign in using any email/password
     * If multiplayer is enabled, access `https://<zoffline ip>/signup/` to sign up and import your files.
 (You must accept an invalid certificate alert).

-Why: We need to redirect Zwift to use zoffline (this is done by the VPN app) and convince Zwift to accept zoffline's self signed certificates for Zwift's domain names (this is done by the patch tool ZofflineObb).
+Why: We need to redirect Zwift to use zoffline (this is done by the Host Changer app) and convince Zwift to accept zoffline's self signed certificates for Zwift's domain names (this is done by the patch tool ZofflineObb).

 </details>